-In mathematics, translation refers to shifting a figure or object in a specific direction without altering its shape, size, or orientation.
-It involves moving every point of the figure by the same distance.
+In mathematics, translation refers to shifting a figure or object in a specific direction without changing its shape, size, or orientation.
+Every point of the figure moves the same distance in the same direction.

 1. Elevators